 Conclusions

 This study investigated the baseline characteristics of the Let’s Move It trial cohort, making use of modern tools to exhaustively report the analyses performed and the analytical choices made.
-We found high levels of sedentary behaviour in the sample, with heterogeneity among educational tracks.were modeled as, which highlighted
+We found high levels of sedentary behaviour in the sample, with heterogeneity among educational tracks.
+MVPA, motivation and BCT use were modeled as a network, which highlighted the relevance of autonomous motivation in associations between PA and BCT use.

 Contrary with both international and Finnish evidence, girls performed more PA than boys in this sample.
 This is due to the practical nurse track being most active and mostly female; i.e. after accounting for track, no meaningful gender differences in accelerometer-measured MVPA could be seen.
 Further, boys reported doing more MVPA than girls, and the accelerometer-measurement implied they were also more sedentary and interrupted sitting less often.
 Intervention and control groups were similar in their accelerometer-measured MVPA.
 This observation supports the decision of pairing educational tracks in randomisation, such that all tracks were represented in both arms.